lconcia/life_sciences_ml_at_tacc/docs/section4/running_containers_on_hpc.rst

 High performance computing (HPC) systems serve a large role in academic computing at scale.
 In this portion of the training, we will explore methods for running containers that you develop on HPC systems and also discovering containers built by the community that you can utilize.
-After going through this section, you will be able to:
+After going through this section, you should be able to:

-- Use Apptainer to execute Docker containers on a HPC system
+* Use Apptainer to execute Docker containers on a HPC system
-- Understand how to run containers that use GPUs for computation
+* Demonstrate how to run containers that use GPUs for computation
-- Discover community curated software containers available at TACC
+* Discover community curated software containers available at TACC

 Introduction to Apptainer
 -------------------------